Skip to content

 • Raster: GeoTIFF, COG, IMG (downloaded and harmonized)

-• Vector: GeoJSON, Shapefile (rasterized to match raster grid)
+• Vector: GeoJSON, Shapefile (optionally rasterized to match the raster grid)

 • Archives: ZIP files (automatically extracted)